Furniture Mover

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 Duties and responsibilities vary from one job to another.
-In general, furniture movers wrap and pack items, making sure everything is secure in the vehicle.
-They take an inventory furniture and equipment, noting existing defects or damage.
+In general, furniture movers wrap and pack items, and make sure everything is secure inside the moving vehicle.
+They take an inventory of furniture and equipment, noting existing defects or damage.
 They also:

 If anything is missing or damaged at the time of delivery, movers must note the details.
 This enables the company to trace the item or compensate the customer.